EPA Leadership in the Global Mercury Partnership

 The Global Mercury Partnership Exit(Partnership) is a voluntary multi-stakeholder partnership initiated in 2005 to take immediate actions to protect human health and the environment from the releases of mercury and its compounds to the environment.

 EPA leads U.S. government participation in the Partnership by serving as lead for the Chlor Alkali and Product Partnership Areas, and by co-chairing the Partnership Advisory Group (PAG), Exit which provides advice and guidance to the Global Mercury Partnership to encourage the work of the partnership areas.

-On March 8, 2016, UNEP convened the seventh meeting of the Partnership Advisory Group of the Global Mercury Partnership (PAG7) Exit at the Dead Sea, Jordan.
-PAG7 was convened back-to-back with the seventh session of the intergovernmental negotiating committee (INC7) for the Minamata Convention.
+On September 22, 2017, the UN Environment convened the Eighth meeting of the Partnership Advisory Group of the Global Mercury Partnership (PAG8) in Geneva, Switzerland.
+Exit PAG8 was convened in conjunction with the First Conference of the Parties meeting (COP1) for the Minamata Convention.

 About the Global Mercury Partnership

 The United Nations Environment Programme’s Global Mercury Partnership was initiated in 2005 to take immediate actions to protect human health and the environment from the release of mercury and its compounds to the environment by minimizing and where feasible, ultimately eliminating global anthropogenic mercury releases to air water and land.

 The Global Mercury Partnership is a voluntary partnership of over 140 stakeholders including governments, intergovernmental and non-governmental organizations, private sector entities, and others.
 Partners agree to work together in a systematic way to achieve the goals of the Global Mercury Partnership, including supporting the ratification and implementation of the Minamata Convention on Mercury.